 This is the article about zoom lenses and prime lenses that I wish I had read before I ventured into the DSLR world.

-My first DSLR (digital single-lens reflex camera) was a Nikon D5100, which I still use as a backup.
+My first DSLR (digital single-lens reflex camera) was a Nikon D5100.
 This camera came with two detachable zoom lenses (called “kit” lenses).
 A wide-angle 18-55mm and a telephoto 55-200mm.
 I used the 18-55mm far more often, so that’s the lens I’ll be discussing here when I write about zoom lenses.
-Since this is a lower-quality lens built for smaller, cropped-sensor cameras, it is light, has mostly plastic parts and not a lot of quality glass.
+Since this is a lower-quality lens built for smaller, cropped-sensor cameras, it is light, has mostly plastic parts, and not a lot of quality glass.

 A prime lens, on the other hand, has one fixed focal length, and most have larger aperture (smaller f/stop numbers), which means they are able to open wider and let in more light.